-However, the CCPA’s broad definitions of “sale” and “personal information” may deem the common flow of information in the digital analytics and advertising ecosystem to be a sale.
-Like most companies that operate commercial websites and apps, T‑Mobile utilizes online analytics to measure the ways users engage with our websites and apps.
+Under the CCPA’s broad definition of “sell,” which includes even the common flow of information in the digital analytics and advertising ecosystem, T‑Mobile does “sell” personal information.
+Like most companies that operate websites and apps, T‑Mobile uses online analytics to measure the ways users engage with our websites and apps.
 These analytics, in turn, inform how we perform online advertising.
 In order to provide these analytics and facilitate online advertising, T‑Mobile uses third-parties that collect device identifiers and place tags, cookies, beacons, and similar tracking mechanisms on our digital properties and on third-party digital properties.
-For instance, we may request that a third-party facilitate the placement of T‑Mobile ads on a particular website after a consumer has previously visited T‑Mobile.com.
-The third-parties we use for these purposes generally do this by placing a cookie on a user’s browser so it can identify that the same browser visited other websites.
-Similarly, where our digital properties provide space for advertisements, these third-parties may use identifiers such as cookies for websites, or the device’s mobile AdID for apps, to facilitate real-time bidding by advertisers.
+For example, T‑Mobile may request that a third-party facilitate the placement of T‑Mobile ads on a particular website after a consumer has previously visited T‑Mobile.com.
+The third-parties T‑Mobile uses for these purposes generally do this by placing a cookie on a user’s browser so it can identify that the same browser visited other websites.
+Similarly, where digital properties provide space for advertisements, these third-parties may use identifiers such as cookies for websites, or the device’s mobile Ad ID for apps, to facilitate real-time bidding by advertisers.